 Ultimately, it is up to a veterinarian to diagnose pancreatitis in dogs.
 Most veterinarians will look for indications of acute pancreatitis in blood tests as a first step.
 If the blood test looks normal, they may order an ultrasound or a radiography test to look at your dog's internal organs.

-Beyond an ultrasound, the vet may want to perform a medical biopsy or remove a small portion of tissue from the pancreas.
+Beyond an ultrasound, the vet may want to perform a medical biopsy or remove a small portion of pancreatic tissue.
 Analyzing this tissue with a microscope will turn up any abnormalities that were hidden in the blood.
 This can give a more definitive medical diagnosis of what is wrong.

 The diagnosis for pancreatitis conditions used to rely on testing for high enzyme levels for serum lipase and serum amylase.
 Canine pancreatic lipase only increases when there is inflammation in the pancreas, and if there's pancreatic inflammation, there's a chance of pancreatitis.